Iximi-Ixus/Telegram-Chat-Summary-Bot/README.md

 -understand youtube videos

+-ignore posts made by the bot when summarizing and counting posts

 -limit length of response or allow it to post more than once to accommodate longer summaries

 -change personality while retaining chat history /mood